zsteinkamp/zsteinkamp.github.io/resume.md

 * Co-designed and implemented a customer-facing data analytics site.
 * Responsible for application security design and ongoing security testing.
 * Assisted with design and implementation of frontend and social features.
-* Implemented a novel solution in Abobe Flash using matrix transforms to display and manipulate 16 bit monochrome images on 8 bit RGB computer displays in ways familiar to radiologists.

 #### Mar 2007 - Feb 2009
 {:.job-date}